JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/kd&bvhtree/ray_cast_bvh_tree.rst

 - **Location** - A vector that represents the location of the point of intersection if there was any.
 (It is a null vector if there was no intersection)
 - **Normal** - A unit vector that represents the surface normal at the point of intersection if there was any.
 (It is a null vector if there was no intersection)
 - **Distance** - The distance between the ray start and the point of intersection if there was any.
 (It is zero if there was no intersection)
+- **Polygon Index** - The index of the polygon that the ray intersect if it did.
+(It is -1 if there was no intersection)
 - **Hit** - A boolean which is True if there was an intersection and False otherwise.

 Advanced Node Settings